herrerake/Tower-of-Hanoi-Project/readme.md

 Gold Goals
 --Thinking about having an opening sequence to the game where the user clicks start and the pegs and tower phase in.
 --I want to display in the background a high quality picture of the city of Hanoi.
+--A move counter where the user can see how many moves it took to complete.
+--A prompt that will notify the user when the game has been won.